ianjohnson/jupiterace/hash-table/README.md

 ;

 100 2 2 hashtable ht hf"hcf"
-hash-initialise

 ( Insert a key/value )
-7 hash-set .                ( 0 is a new entry )
+ht 7 hash-set .             ( 0 is a new entry )
 7 swap !                    ( Store the key )
 667 swap !                  ( Store the value )